Laoag: Transportation

-Laoag International Airport services flights to and from Guangzhou and Macau, as well as, domestic flights by Philippine Airlines.
-Foreign airlines offer direct charter flights to Laoag as part of travel packages with optional excursions to tourist sites outside of the city.
-Tourists can find travel agencies all over including ticket offices of several airlines in the airport terminal.
+Laoag International Airport services flights by PAL Express, Cebu Pacific and Sky Pasada with destinations to and from Manila, Cebu, Calayan Island, and Basco, Batanes.
+The Honolulu - Laoag vice versa will soon resume its direct flight with Philippine Airlines as its carrier.
+Foreign airlines offer direct charter flights to Laoag as part of travel packages with optional excursions to tourist destinations outside the city.
+Tourists can find travel agencies including ticket offices of several airlines at the terminal building.